 How to Lower Your Risk for Invasive Breast Cancer

-Taking certain medications to help lower your risk of developing breast cancer is known as chemoprevention.
-Chemoprevention for breast cancer means taking a pill once a day for 5 years.
+Taking certain medications can help lower your risk of getting cancer.
+For breast cancer, you would take a pill once a day for 5 years.
 Studies have shown that these medications may lower your risk of breast cancer by more than 50%.
 Talk with your healthcare provider about the risks and benefits of these options so you can choose the one that is best for you.

-Aromatase inhibitors are medications that stop a key enzyme (called aromatase) from changing other hormones into estrogen.
-Aromatase inhibitors are part of the standard treatment for breast cancer in women who have gone through menopause.
-One of these medications, exemestane, has also been shown to lower the risk of breast cancer in postmenopausal women at higher risk, including women with LCIS.
+Aromatase inhibitors are medications that stop an enzyme called aromatase from changing other hormones into estrogen.
+These medications are part of the standard treatment for breast cancer in women who have gone through menopause.
+One of these medications, exemestane (Aromasin®), has also been shown to lower the risk of breast cancer in women with LCIS.